synthaicode/synthaicode.github.io/index.md

     <h2>Projects</h2>
     <p>
-      Our technical core is <strong>Kafka.Ksql.Linq</strong>—a LINQ-style DSL for KsqlDB co-created by humans and AIs.
+      Our technical core is <strong>Kafka.Ksql.Linq</strong>—a LINQ-style DSL for KsqlDB co-created by a human and AIs.
     </p>
     <ul class="cards">
       <li class="card">